The 13 Best Vegan Lip Balms For Your Juiciest Pout Yet (Thank Us Later)

 - Honey: On that note, honey is also (usually) not part of a vegan lifestyle.
 It's a wonderful humectant (which means it can draw water from the environment into your skin), but vegan lip balms tend to focus on other hydrating, plant-based ingredients.

 - Lanolin: A waxy occlusive, lanolin seals moisture into the lips, which can help heal the cracked and dried skin.
-It's a fine and safe ingredient; however, lanolin is actually a yellow fat that comes from sheep's wool, which is decidedly not vegan.
+It's a fine and safe ingredient; however, lanolin is actually a yellow fat that comes from sheep's wool1, which is decidedly not vegan.

 - Carmine: A red dye derived from beetles (yes, beetles) that gives lip balms a cherry pigment.
 If you have a tinted balm, it's something you might want to look for.